 The California State University (CSU), through collaborative efforts, provides a full range of services that support foster youth from their transition out of foster care or transfer from a community college to the CSU and through graduation.
 Learn more about the programs, financial aid, housing, support services and resources the CSU provides to emancipated youth and former and current foster youth.

-University of California, Davis, is committed to serving the needs of former foster youth by providing support and services through the Guardian Scholars Program.
+The Guardian Scholars Program is committed to improving the educational outcomes for foster youth and former foster youth by providing services and support to meet their needs through transition, graduation, and post-graduate planning.
+The University of California, Davis, is committed to serving the needs of former foster youth by providing support and services through the Guardian Scholars Program.

 California Student Aid Commission